 This, ladies and gentlemen, is the design of a futuristic USB flash drive.

 Even though it looks like one – yes looks can be deceiving even in tech – this device is actually a molecular sensor.
-The SCiO device, launched through a Kickstarter campaign, is exactly the tool you need if you’re nitpicky about how many calories you consume on a daily basis.
+The SCiO device, launched through a Kickstarter campaign, is exactly the tool you need if you’re nitpicky about how much calories you consume on a daily basis.

 One device, many uses

-But its uses go way beyond calculating how many calories there are in your cake or if eating an apple will spike your sugar levels, according to its maker, an Israeli start-up called Consumer Physics.
+But its uses go way beyond calculating how much calories there are in your cake or if eating an apple will spike your sugar levels, according to its maker, an Israeli start-up called Consumer Physics.

-You'll be able to detect if your drinks have been spiked, how ripe your food is (even through the peel), the health of your houseplants, or even detect if a particular food contains any ingredients that you might be allergic to.
+You will be able to detect if your drinks have been spiked, how ripe your food is (even through the peel), the health of your houseplants, or even detect if a particular food contains any ingredients that you might be allergic to.

 Initially its functionality will be limited to just food, but the company is looking to expand its uses to check samples from precious stones, leather, cosmetics, plastics, and even human tissue or bodily fluids.
 Sounds scary, but this little tool might just change the way we diet and live in the future.